-A bit about art-beat, the shop and good causes February 2021
+A bit about art-beat, and good causes August 2025 update

 Hello, and why

 Welcome to www.art-beat.co.uk, home to photographs of selected drawings, paintings and cartoons I've done over the years, from the mid-70s to-date.
-The main objective has been to bring them together in one place and facilitate access by a wider audience than family and friends, adding new material as and when.
-Rarely linked to any of the art work, a blog reflects mostly random observations, plus more organised commentary on 101 Covid-19 bike trips, (more on which later).
+The main objective was to bring them together in one place, and in so doing facilitate access by a wider audience than family and friends, adding new material as and when.
 Also included are paintings by my dear and much missed brother, Nicholas, (see later).
-An online shop was an afterthought, as I'll explain shortly.
+A blog reflects mostly random observations rarely linked to any of the art work, plus more organised commentary on 101 Covid-19 "Little Histories" bike trips, (see later).
+An online shop, (actually three now), was an afterthought, as I'll explain shortly.

 Dust and cobwebs